shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/encryption-handshake-error-message.md

 [   DEBUG] Reason received for connection loss: [Failure instance: Traceback (failure with no frames): : Connection to the other side was lost in a non-clean fashion: Connection lost.
 ```

-Opening a project in shotgun produces the following log output:
+Opening a project in {% include product %} produces the following log output:

 ```
 [    INFO] Connection accepted.